CRYPTSETUP-LUKSADDKEY(8) | Maintenance Commands | CRYPTSETUP-LUKSADDKEY(8) |

 --new-key-slot <0-N>

-The maximum number of key slots depends on the LUKS version.
-LUKS1 can have up to 8 key slots.
-LUKS2 can have up to 32 key slots based on key slot area size and key size, but a valid key slot ID can always be between 0 and 31 for LUKS2.
+The maximum number of keyslots depends on the LUKS version.
+LUKS1 can have up to 8 keyslots.
+LUKS2 can have up to 32 keyslots based on keyslot area size and key size, but a valid keyslot ID can always be between 0 and 31 for LUKS2.

---new-token-id
+--new-token-id <id>

 --pbkdf <PBKDF spec>

 For LUKS1, only PBKDF2 is accepted (no need to use this option).
-The default PBKDF for LUKS2 is set during compilation time and is available in cryptsetup --help output.
+The default PBKDF for LUKS2 is set during compilation time and is available in the cryptsetup --help output.

-A PBKDF is used for increasing dictionary and brute-force attack cost for keyslot passwords.
+A PBKDF is used for increasing the dictionary and brute-force attack cost for keyslot passwords.
 The parameters can be time, memory and parallel cost.

-For PBKDF2, only time cost (number of iterations) applies.
+For PBKDF2, only the time cost (number of iterations) applies.
 For Argon2i/id, there is also memory cost (memory required during the process of key derivation) and parallel cost (number of threads that run in parallel during the key derivation.

 Note that increasing memory cost also increases time, so the final parameter values are measured by a benchmark.
 The benchmark tries to find iteration time (--iter-time) with required memory cost --pbkdf-memory.
 If it is not possible, the memory cost is decreased as well.
 The parallel cost --pbkdf-parallel is constant and is checked against available CPU cores.

-NOTE: If you do not want to use benchmark and want to specify all parameters directly, use --pbkdf-force-iterations with --pbkdf-memory and --pbkdf-parallel.
+If you do not want to use benchmark and want to specify all parameters directly, use --pbkdf-force-iterations with --pbkdf-memory and --pbkdf-parallel.
 This will override the values without benchmarking.
 Note it can cause extremely long unlocking time or cause out-of-memory conditions with unconditional process termination.
 Use only in specific cases, for example, if you know that the formatted device will be used on some small embedded system.

-MINIMAL AND MAXIMAL PBKDF COSTS: For PBKDF2, the minimum iteration count is 1000 and maximum is 4294967295 (maximum for 32bit unsigned integer).
-Memory and parallel costs are unused for PBKDF2.
-For Argon2i and Argon2id, minimum iteration count (CPU cost) is 4 and maximum is 4294967295 (maximum for 32bit unsigned integer).
+MINIMAL AND MAXIMAL PBKDF COSTS: For PBKDF2, the minimum iteration count is 1000 and the maximum is 4294967295 (maximum for 32-bit unsigned integer).
+Memory and parallel costs are not supported for PBKDF2.
+For Argon2i and Argon2id, the minimum iteration count (CPU cost) is 4, and the maximum is 4294967295 (maximum for a 32-bit unsigned integer).
 Minimum memory cost is 32 KiB and maximum is 4 GiB.
-(Limited by addressable memory on some CPU platforms.)
-If the memory cost parameter is benchmarked (not specified by a parameter) it is always in range from 64 MiB to 1 GiB.
-The parallel cost minimum is 1 and maximum 4 (if enough CPUs cores are available, otherwise it is decreased).
+If the memory cost parameter is benchmarked (not specified by a parameter), it is always in the range from 64 MiB to 1 GiB.
+Memory cost above 1GiB (up to the 4GiB maximum) can be setup only by the --pbkdf-memory parameter.
+The parallel cost minimum is 1 and maximum 4 (if enough CPU cores are available, otherwise it is decreased by the available CPU cores).

---pbkdf-force-iterations <num>
+--pbkdf-force-iterations number

---pbkdf-memory <number>
+--pbkdf-memory number

---pbkdf-parallel <number>
+--pbkdf-parallel number

---timeout, -t <number of seconds>
+--timeout, -t seconds

-This option is useful when the system should not stall if the user does not input a passphrase, e.g. during boot.
+This option is useful when the system should not stall if the user does not input a passphrase, e.g., during boot.
 The default is a value of 0 seconds, which means to wait forever.

 --token-id